mmacrides/DREAMT_FE/README.md

 ## Step 2: Feature Engineering

 ### Option A: Re-run Preprocessing
-Use this option if you're updating or reprocessing the E4 data.
+Use this option if you're extending or reprocessing the E4 data.

 #### Clear Old Outputs
 ```bash